scylladb/scylladb/docs/getting-started/os-support.rst

 -----------------

 .. note:: Enterprise versions **prior to** 2021.1, the recommended OS and Scylla AMI/IMage OS is CentOS 7.

-   For Enterprise versions **2021.1 and later**, the recommended OS and Scylla AMI/IMage OS is Ubuntu 20.04.4 LTS.

    For Enterprise versions **2021.1 and later**, the recommended OS and Scylla AMI/Image OS is Ubuntu 20.04.